 You can contact Dr Carsten Thiel von Herff on

 Phone: +49 521 91 41 40

 Mobile: +49 151 58 23 03 21

 Dr. Carsten Thiel von Herff, LL.
 M. Sozietät Streitbörger Speckmann

-The managing directors and the management board of the Hamburg Port Authority declare (german only):
+The Management Board and the Supervisory Board of the Hamburg Port Authority hereby declare (german only):